smccarthy-ie/smccarthy-ie.github.io/index.md

 # ownCloud quickstart (work in progress)

 ownCloud is client/server software for file syncing and sharing.
 It enables you to manage data on your own private cloud server, and share with multiple client users and devices in a safe and secure way.

-Owncloud is available as an on-premises server (physical or virtual appliance) and as a Cloud service.
-For more details on installation options, see <a href="https://owncloud.org/download/" target="_blank">Download ownCloud</a>.
+Owncloud is available as a server on-premises (Linux, Docker, or virtual appliance), or as a Cloud service.
+For details on installation options, see <a href="https://owncloud.org/download/" target="_blank">Download ownCloud</a>.

 This quickstart guide explains how administrators can install a free and open source ownCloud server (Community Edition), and how users can connect to an ownCloud server on client devices.
 For details on how to install an ownCloud server virtual appliance (Enterprise Edition), see